Iceland Country Commercial Guide

 Icelanders have very high internet usage, and in the past couple of years, online shopping has increased significantly, both from abroad and locally.
 The largest challenges for international online retailers doing business in Iceland are high shipping costs, VAT added to all imported goods (24 percent for most products), and handling fees imposed by the local postal service.

-Foreign ecommerce platforms are popular in Iceland, namely AliExpress, which offers low-cost Chinese-made products.
-Icelanders are also increasingly purchasing goods from American and European retailers, mostly clothing, baby and children’s products, as well as equipment and larger items like bicycles and bicycle product.
+Foreign e-commerce platforms are popular in Iceland.
+The more famous ones include AliExpress and Temu, which offer low-cost Chinese-made products, and Nordic company Boozt which sells fashion wares.
+Icelanders are also increasingly purchasing goods from American and European retailers, mostly clothing, baby and children’s products, as well as equipment and larger items like bicycles and bicycle products.